To be able to screw the GTS screws into the tree, you have to pre-drill a hole!

 What drilling power do I need?

-For hardwood (oak, beech, ash, …) the cordless drill must be a real powerhouse – the “36 mm snake drill” and the “74 mm Forstner drill” require enormous power!
+For hardwood (oak, beech, ash, …) the cordless drill must be a real powerhouse – the ø 36 mm Auger Drill and the ø 74 mm Forstner Drill require enormous power!
+The most important factor is the torque, the following models, for example, have enough power:

 |Battery power||22 V / 4 Ah||18 V / 4 Ah|

-A drill / cordless drill of the same power class as “GTS Allstar Softwood” is sufficient here.
+A drill / cordless drill of the same power class as “GTS Allstar Softwood” is sufficient here (> 80 Nm, 18 V, 4 Ah).

 Where can I get such a cordless drill?

 Cordless drill/drivers in this performance class are very expensive.
 You need to think carefully about whether you really want to buy such a powerhouse and whether you will need it in the long term.
-The disadvantage of these top screwdrivers is:
+The disadvantages of these top screwdrivers are:

 - they are very large and very heavy